AlgorithmicPolicyIndex/ChatPlays/readme.md

  - Electron App
  	- Pop-ups - Followers and the like ?
  - Github file for game controls
-	- Generator file? since all controls are already made.
+	- Fix the controls JSON
+	-
  - Add BunJS internal function support